Summary of NCAA, Conference, & UC Davis Academic Eligibility Rules

 - Assume that you will not get a lot accomplished academically during team travel.
 Try to get your work done before you leave campus.
 Bring materials for only one class and focus on getting caught up or ahead in that class.
 Study in the airport, on the plane, in the bus, etc.

 - Meet with your professors during office hours.
 Ask questions or ask for help.
 You'll get valuable information (and possibly tips for future tests); your professor will get to know you and see how much effort you're putting into the class.
 (Most professors will let you schedule appointments if their office hours are during your practice or other classes.)

 - Meet with your teaching assistants (TA's).
 The TA's are paid to help you understand the material.

 - Form a study group with other students in the class.

-- Use free tutors in the Student Academic Success Center, the residence halls, and other places (like the Math Café or the Calculus Room).
+- Use free tutors in the Student Academic Success Center, the residence halls, and other places (like the STEM Café or the Calculus Room).
 Use a free writing tutor in the SASC to review a rough draft of every paper that you write (in any subject) to help you get the highest possible grade.

 - Pick up quizzes, midterms, and papers that have been graded.
 Keep track of how you're doing in each class.

 Tips for Talking with Professors

 Faculty members and teaching assistants at UC Davis are reasonable people who enjoy teaching undergraduate students.
 They are also extremely busy--and often face numerous requests for changes, exceptions, extensions, individual help, etc. from the students in their classes.

 If you're talking with a professor about accommodations due to your participation in Intercollegiate Athletics at UC Davis, we have several suggestions.